BELGIUM – WEST FLANDERS

 GHENT (pop 250,000)

-Ghent is small yet large enough to stay vibrant, has medieval canal-side architecture and a gritty industrial edge.
+Ghent is small yet large enough to stay vibrant, and has medieval canal-side architecture and a gritty industrial edge.
 It is about 50 km SE of Bruges.

 History.
 Ghent was a medieval cloth town and grew to become medieval Europe’s largest city after Paris and Constantinople.
 In 1540 they refused to pay taxes to fund the Ghent-born Holy Roman Emperor Charles V’s military forays into France and the town’s privileges were revoked.
 This led to a long decline when most businesses’ moved to Antwerp.
 In the 19th century, it became the first town to harness the Industrial Revolution starting flax and cotton mills so that it became known as the ‘Manchester of the Continent’.
 Today universities and their docks are its lifeblood.